Serms1999/NeoVim-Configuration/README.md

 I am a big nord fan, for that reason I am going to use `onenord` colorscheme.
 This colorscheme combines the nord aesthetic with a higher contrast syntax highlighting.
 Credits to: [`rmehri01/onenord.nvim`](https://github.com/rmehri01/onenord.nvim)

+### NeovimTree

+This plugin adds a file explorer to neovim.

 ## Usage

 To try this configuration, all you have to do is run the following command and install the plugin manager.